AhmedElsherbini/Align2XL/README.md

 7- you want to translate DNA multifasta file on  it's 1st frame

-8- you want to efetch gene, gneome or protein seq  from NCBI or you want to merge your multifasta files in accurate and fast way

-9- you want to know GC content and N bases content of your DNA seq file
+8- you want to know GC content and N bases content of your DNA seq file

-10- you want to align muscle or mafft

-11- you want to draw a Newick tree using python matplotlib
+9- you want to draw a Newick tree using python matplotlib

-12- (Clustal2xlsx) you want to extract the longest conserved sequnece and you want to call variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just a fasta for your conserved seq and the xlsx file of your variants with a graph which maps your where and how your mutations are!
+10- (Clustal2xlsx) you want to extract the longest conserved sequnece and you want to call variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just a fasta for your conserved seq and the xlsx file of your variants with a graph which maps your where and how your mutations are!

 ## Contributing
 Pull requests are very welcome.